 As cigarette smoking continues to decline, hookah’s popularity has skyrocketed.
-In Michigan, roughly 200 businesses have “tobacco specialty retail store” exemptions to the smoking ban law, the Michigan Department of Community Health told Metro Parent; those include hookah bars.
+In Michigan, roughly 200 businesses have “tobacco specialty retail store” exemptions to the smoking ban law, the Michigan Department of Community Health told Metro Parent back in 2013; those include hookah bars.

 It’s cause for concern, says Dr. Samuel Fawaz of Beverly Hills Internal Medicine, who’s also co-founder of a local effort called Hookah Awareness Coalition.
 “According to the World Health Organization,” he says, “it is quickly becoming the largest epidemic or public health epidemic in the world because of how many people are doing it.”